 Spheroid Reservoir Bioartificial Liver

-The laboratory of Scott L. Nyberg, M.D., Ph.D., has recently developed a novel device, the Spheroid Reservoir Bioartificial Liver (SRBAL), which is being evaluated in a preclinical model of liver failure with the ultimate goal of bedside treatment of patients in liver failure.
+The Artificial Liver and Liver Transplantation Laboratory of Scott L. Nyberg, M.D., Ph.D., has recently developed a novel device, the Spheroid Reservoir Bioartificial Liver (SRBAL), which is being evaluated in a preclinical model of liver failure with the ultimate goal of bedside treatment of patients in liver failure.

 Schematic of the automated spheroid reservoir